Go to heroku.com

 Make sure you have the following environment variables set.
 Note - they may not be set in this same order.
 Anything not in this list, you should set.

-DATABASE_URL: heroku-sets-this-for=you DATABASE: heroku-sets-this-for=you MIX_ENV: prod **you need to set this one** PASSWORD: heroku-sets-this-for=you POOL_SIZE: 18 SECRET_KEY_BASE: USER_NAME:
+DATABASE_URL: heroku-sets-this-for=you MIX_ENV: prod **you need to set this one** POOL_SIZE: 18 SECRET_KEY_BASE:

 Now in the empty row at the bottom of the page

-in the first empty field create a new variabel called
+in the first empty field create a new variable called

-Then take a look at your database url, but clicking on the pencil icon next to it.
+Then take a look at the value in your DATABASE_URL variable, by clicking on the pencil icon next to it.
 It should look something like

 It has the following format

-Copy the username portion of the url and paste is at teh left value in your config variables.
+Copy the username portion of the url and paste is at the left value in your config variables.

 Then Click Add.